giralt/draft-contreras-alto-service-edge/draft-contreras-alto-service-edge.md

 refers to an abstracted set of computing resources, with well-specified properties such as
 CPU, RAM and Storage.
-Thus, a flavor can be seen as an ANE, with properties defined in terms of TIFSA.
+Thus, a flavor can be seen as an ANE with properties defined in terms of TIFSA.
 A flavor or instance is a group of 1 or more elements that can be reached via one or more network addresses.
-So an instance can be also be seen as a PID that groups 1 or more IP addresses.
-In a context such as the one defined in CNTT, an ALTO property map could be used to expose TIFSA information of potential candidate flavors, i.e., potential NFVI PoPs where an application or service can be deployed.
+So an instance can also be seen as a PID that groups one or more IP addresses.
+In a context such as the one defined in CNTT, an ALTO property map could be used to expose TIFSA information of potential candidate flavors, i.e., potential NFVI-PoPs where an application or service can be deployed.

 {{table_PropertyMap}} below shows an example